Xaimerr/python-email/README.md

 # python-email
 This code defines the function `message` to send emails from an specified email account in `libs/info.py`.
 It also uses the email template specified on 'libs/html_template.py'.
+It assumes we are using python 3.

 ## `html_template.py`